 Economic Sociology, Organisations, Social Capital, Inequality, Social Networks

 Organisational Theory, Power and Politics

-Kaisa Snellman is an Assistant Professor of Organisational Behaviour at INSEAD.
-She teaches courses in organizational behavior and organizational theory, she is the Academic Director of the INSEAD Gender Initiative.
+Kaisa Snellman is an Associate Professor of Organisational Behaviour at INSEAD where she teaches courses in organizational behavior and organizational theory, she is the Academic Director of the INSEAD Gender Initiative.

 Kaisa earned PhD and MA degrees in Sociology from Stanford University, and an MSc degree in Economics from Swedish School of Economics in Helsinki, Finland.
 Prior to joining INSEAD, Kaisa was a postdoctoral fellow at Harvard Kennedy School of Government.